All the real estate numbers from RMLS Portland Market Action Report May 2016, plus our analysis.

-The RMLS Portland Market Action Report May 2015 is out, and the numbers are once again largely positive.
+The May 2016 RMLS Portland Metro Market Action Report is out, and the numbers are encouraging.

-Total Market Time decreased in May to 55 days.
+Total Market Time decreased in May by a few days and currently stands at 37 days.

 Let’s take a look at each of our three comparisons in more detail.